 Ras Il-Hamra translates to Red Beach, also called Ramla bay is one of the most known beaches in Gozo, mainly due to its unique rich orange-red sand colour.
 The area surrounding the beach is a rich fertile valley with the village of Xaghra overlooking the beach.
 Many like this beach not only for the ability to enjoy a swim in the sea, but also take the opportunity to hike in the area.
 Surrounding the beach from above, are two caves; Calypso cave and Mixta cave.

-Another small quiet sandy beach is the Marsaforn bay.
+Another small quiet sandy beach is Marsaforn bay.
 It is safe to swim in, even though it is connected to a small harbour on one side.
-The bay is protected from winds, has shallow waters and is safe for children.
-It is a great location for a swim as well as for those who enjoy snorkelling.
+The bay is protected from winds, has shallow waters, and is safe for children.
+It is a great location for a swim as well as for those who enjoy snorkeling.

 Dahlet Qorrot bay

-Dahlet Qorrot bay is a charming small pebbled beach which is found just below Nadur and Qala.
+Dahlet Qorrot bay is a charming small pebbled beach that is found just below Nadur and Qala.
 The bay is pretty quiet and has beautiful clear waters as well as the surrounding nature.
 There is a small sandy beach, in combination with rocks and a concrete platform used by sunbathers.
-This is also a popular bay for those who enjoy snorkelling and diving.
+This is also a popular bay for those who enjoy snorkeling and diving.

-Mgarr Ix-Xini is a pebbled and secluded beach which is popular amongst divers and those who enjoy snorkelling.
+Mgarr Ix-Xini is a pebbled and secluded beach that is popular amongst divers and those who enjoy snorkeling.
 Mgarr ix-Xini bay has a selection of surfaces such as the pebbled side as well as the rough and high rocks.
 It is also popular amongst underwater photographers.
-You can also enjoy a walk to the tower which was built in 1661, as well as a walk round the valley surrounding the bay.
+You can also enjoy a walk to the tower which was built in 1661, as well as a walk around the valley surrounding the bay.

 Ghasri Valley – Wied Il- Ghasri

-Ghasri Valley or Wied il-Ghasri is a truly breath-taking and picture perfect narrow creek.
-The narrow cove is about 300 metres long with a winding inlet, surrounded by impressive high cliffs from both sides.
+Ghasri Valley or Wied il-Ghasri is a truly breath-taking and picture-perfect narrow creek.
+The narrow cove is about 300 meters long with a winding inlet, surrounded by impressive high cliffs from both sides.
 The crystal-clear water comes from Dbiegi Hill and goes all the way into the open sea.

-The Wied il-Ghasri bay is a small pebbled beach which is quite popular with divers and those who enjoy snorkelling, especially due to the underwater caves and the well-known Cathedral cave which is located between Reqqa Point and Forna Point, which is perfect for those who are into rural tourism and adventure.
+The Wied il-Ghasri bay is a small pebbled beach that is quite popular with divers and those who enjoy snorkeling, especially due to the underwater caves and the well-known Cathedral cave which is located between Reqqa Point and Forna Point, which is perfect for those who are into rural tourism and adventure.